Denmark Diet: The Good, The Bad And The Ugly

-In conclusion, as you can see, this diet is far from being well-balanced and has a number of risks for your health.
-Such a low daily calorie intake and rapid weight loss can cause a number of health issues (7).
+In conclusion, as you can see, this diet is far from being intuitive and has a number of risks for your health.
+Such a low daily energy intake and rapid weight loss can cause a number of health issues (7).
 That’s why it is better to avoid crash diets like this.
-To lose weight and stay healthy it is necessary to stick to a balanced meal plan, which will provide your body with all the necessary nutrients (1).
-However, if you have decided to give this dietary plan a try, it is critical to consult a healthcare professional and check your health status in order to prevent the unwanted consequences for your body.
+To lose weight and stay healthy it is necessary to stick to a balanced nutrition plan, which will provide your body with all the necessary nutrients to live a healthy lifestyle (1).
+However, if you have decided to give this dietary plan a try, it is critical to consult a healthcare professional like a dietitian and check your health status in order to prevent the unwanted consequences for your body.
 Remember that your wellbeing is your number one priority.

 Do you know that your body needs some exercise in addition to a proper diet?
 Check out this 20-min Full Body Workout at Home.